maread99/pyroids/README.md

 Install from a source distribution stored locally:

-	python setup.py install --user
+	$ python setup.py install --user

 ## Requirements

-pyroids requires Python 3.6+ (source code employs annotation syntax).
+pyroids requires Python 3.6+ (employs annotation syntax).

-The only dependency is pyglet 1.4 which, if not otherwise available, will be installed by the pyroids installation process.
+The only dependency is pyglet 1.4 which, if not otherwise available, will be installed as part of the pyroids installation process.

 ## Play me!

 pyroids can be launched directly from the command line or by the package's launch() function.

-#### Command Line:
+#### From the command line:

     $ python -m pyroids.play